quantum-engineering-polito/CourseNotes/content/QCM Physics/02_Models/Models.md

 }

 $$
 The usefulness of Bloch's theorem is that it allows us to restrict the search for the solution of SE from the entire space to the space of periodic functions.
-That is, functions that once described in the unit cell can be extended beyond it periodically.
+That is, functions that were once described in the unit cell can be extended beyond it periodically.

 Similarly to what we did before we need to find $\bar{k}$ that satisfies the following conditions (we will only consider the $x$ direction but the same can be done for $y$ and $z$):